 NOTE*** For the safety of our students, parents are not permitted to drop students off in the school parking lot.
 All car riders are expected to follow arrival and dismissal procedures.

 - Bus riders will be dismissed from the classrooms and will go directly to the buses.

-- Car riders will be dismissed to appropriate area for pick up.
+- Car riders will be dismissed to the appropriate area for pick up.

-- Each family will be given a car rider tag with your child’s last name on it.
-The tag will be collected by our dismissal staff and your child will return it to you when they load in the vehicle.
+- Each family will be given a car-rider tag with your child’s last name on it.
+The tag will be collected by our dismissal staff and your child will return it to you when they load into the vehicle.
 Cars without this tag will be asked for identification.
 We do this for the safety of all children and thank you for your cooperation.

 - Students will wait quietly in the building until notified by a staff member to load into their car.